NiklasvonM/python-boilerplate/README.md

 ## Note

 While this boilerplate is crafted with personal preferences and experiences in mind, it is open for adaptation and contributions.
-The intention is to provide a versatile starting point that can be customized to fit a variety of Python projects, promoting best practices and efficient development processes.
+The intention is to provide a starting point that can be customized to fit a variety of Python projects, promoting best practices and efficient development processes.